Why integrate sustainability

 Based on a Fall 2023 survey of 385 undergraduate students.

-The University of Waterloo has made several commitments to including environmental sustainability and climate change content in undergraduate curriculum.
-By including sustainability in curriculum, you are aligning with University of Waterloo strategic plans and commitments.
+The University of Waterloo has made several commitments to incorporating environmental sustainability and climate change content into its undergraduate curriculum.
+By integrating sustainability into your courses, you are aligning with the University of Waterloo's strategic plans and commitments.

 Sources